What is the photography and video policy?

 Does the Museum offer appraisals or valuation services?

-The Daura Museum of Art does not provide valuations for works of art or artifacts.
-It is recommended that you obtain valuations from reputable sources such as the American Society of Appraisers (ASA), Appraisers Association of America, International Society of Appraisers (ISA), Art Dealers Association of America (ADAA), International Fine Art Appraisers (IFAA), National Institute of Appraisers (NIA), Private Art Dealers Association (PADA), or at major auction houses.
+The Daura Museum does not provide valuations for works of art or artifacts.
+It is recommended that you obtain valuations from reputable sources such as the American Society of Appraisers (www.appraisers.org), Appraisers Association of America (www.appraisersassoc.org), International Society of Appraisers (www.isa-appraisers.org), Art Dealers Association of America (www.artdealers.org), International Fine Art Appraisers (www.ifaacertified.com), National Institute of Appraisers (www.appraiseroffineart.com), Private Art Dealers Association (www.pada.net), or at major auction houses.

 Does the Museum do conservation?

-The Daura Museum of Art does not do in-house conservation of artworks.
+The Daura Museum does not do in-house conservation of artworks.
 It is recommended that you use accredited conservators, that you request a full evaluation of conservation treatment and itemized costs in advance of any actual work, and that no work is done without your written authorization.
 The American Institute for the Conservation of Historic and Artistic Works (AIP) is a national organization which registers conservation professionals.
-The organization provides a free guide to conservation services on its website.
+The organization provides a free guide to conservation services on its website (http://aic.stanford.edu/).

 Does the Museum accept donation of art and artifacts?

-The Daura Museum of Art accepts donated works of art and artifacts for accessioning into the permanent collection.
+The Daura Museum accepts donated works of art and artifacts for accessioning into the permanent collection.
 All potential donations are assessed against our Collection Policy to determine their suitability.
-Please contact the director if you have any queries or wish to donate a work.
+Please contact the Director if you have any queries or wish to donate a work.

 Does the Museum sell any works?

 The museum is a not-for-profit institution that does not sell works of art.
 Occasionally, the Daura Museum exhibits works of art that are for sale by individual artists; purchases from such exhibitions are direct transactions are between the artist and the buyer.

 Is reproduction permitted?